codeJRV/SignClustering/README.md

        Then go to the embedding options in Tensorboard

 # Data used in this Example
 I have used 6 categories with around 300 images in total.
 The data is stored in the ./data folder.
-The fearure vectors are generated using the FHOGExtractor.ipynb
+The fearure vectors are generated using the [FHogExtractor.ipynb](https://github.com/codeJRV/SignClustering/blob/master/FHogExtractor.ipynb).

+# Feature Extraction:

+The [FHogExtractor.ipynb](https://github.com/codeJRV/SignClustering/blob/master/FHogExtractor.ipynb) is meant to provide an easy-to-use implementation of the Felzenszwalb HOG features extractor.
+This approach followed the one presented by Felzenszwalb, Pedro F., et al. "Object detection with discriminatively trained part-based models."
+Pattern Analysis and Machine Intelligence, IEEE Transactions on 32.9 (2010): 1627-1645.
+The OpenCV library has only the original HOG, proposed by Dalal and Triggs.
+Hence we deploy a custom implimentation of the F-Hog extractor using python and numpy in order to generate the oriented gradients by ourselves.

+In order to use the import pyhog functionality in the ipython-notebook, cd to the clonned repository and run 'make' on it.
+In order to use the F-HOG anywhere in the computer, run sudo make install.

 # Generating the embedding logs for your own feature vectors